mne-tools/mne-python/doc/install/contributing.rst

 And for building our documentation::

     $ pip install -r requirements_doc.txt
+    $ conda install graphviz

+To build documentation, you will also require `optipng`_:

+- On Linux, use the command ``sudo apt install optipng``.

+- On MacOS, optipng can be installed using Homebrew.

+- On Windows, unzip optipng.exe from the `optipng for Windows`_ archive into the ``doc`` folder.

 You can also choose to install some optional linters for reStructuredText::